How to Talk with Your Parents about Paying for College

 Loans might be a necessary part of your family’s college financing plan.
 However, you don’t want to borrow more than you can afford to pay back in loan payments each month.
 “What’s important to consider is the long-term impact of these loans,” says Jolly.
 “If you’re looking at borrowing an additional $25,000 to attend a particular school—that’s going to be an additional $100,000 over four years."

-One way to estimate the impact of student loans is with a student loan affordability calculator, which can show you how loan payments will affect your finances after you graduate by comparing your loan payments to your estimated monthly salary.
+One way to estimate the impact of student loans is with a student loan repayment and affordability calculator, which can show you how loan payments will affect your finances after you graduate by comparing your loan payments to your estimated monthly salary.